p0nce/d-idioms/idioms/Porting from C gotchas.md

 ## Convert array to pointers explicitely

-When porting from C you will probably have to spam `.ptr` anywhere an array is implicitely converted to a pointer.
+When porting from C, you will probably have to spam `.ptr` anywhere an array is implicitely converted to a pointer.

     // In C
     void sum(const int *array, int n);